How to Get Rid of Air Bubbles on Your Painted Walls

 3. Have Patience While Painting

 Painting can be very time-consuming, so you may want to put on the next coat right after the first.
 However, you should wait until each coat dries completely and ensure its cleanliness before layering more paint on.
+If the first coat is not completely dry, it may create areas of trapped moisture that can lead to bubbles forming later.
 Patience can prevent the paint from collecting moisture or dust between the layers and forming air or water bubbles.

 4. Use Proper Paint Types for the Surface